clugen/CluGen.jl/docs/src/theory.md

 ### Algorithm parameters

-The _clugen_ algorithm has mandatory and optional parameters, listed and described in the tables below.
-The optional parameters are set to sensible defaults, and in many situations may well be left unchanged.
+The _clugen_ algorithm (and consequently, the [`clugen()`](@ref) function) has mandatory and optional parameters, listed and described in the tables below.
+The optional parameters are set to sensible defaults, and in many situations may be left unchanged.
 Nonetheless, these allow all of the algorithm's steps to be fully customized by the user.

 #### Mandatory parameters